 Lowell Milken: Biography

 Guided by Lowell Milken’s leadership as chairman since its co-founding in 1982, the Milken Family Foundation is regarded as one of the nation's most innovative private foundations.
-Groundbreaking initiatives in education reflect Lowell's core commitment to education as critical to America's future leadership, prosperity and security.
+Groundbreaking initiatives in education, advanced through the Milken Family Foundation and the Lowell Milken Family Foundation, reflect Lowell's core commitment to education as critical to America's future leadership, prosperity and security.

-In 1987, Lowell developed the Milken Educator Awards to recognize the importance of outstanding educators and to encourage talented young people to choose teaching as a profession.
+In 1987, Lowell created the Milken Educator Awards to recognize the importance of outstanding educators and to encourage talented young people to choose teaching as a profession.
 Hailed as the "Oscars of Teaching," the Milken Educator Awards recognize exceptional early to mid-career teachers with unrestricted $25,000 prizes during surprise ceremonies surrounded by students, faculty, dignitaries and media.
-First presented to 12 outstanding recipients in California in 1987, the Milken Educator Awards’ coast-to-coast network now numbers nearly 3,000 strong and is dedicated to strengthening education from local to international levels.
+First presented to 12 outstanding recipients in California in 1987, the Milken Educator Awards will welcome the 3,000th member to its national network this season.
+The network joins exceptional educators and leaders coast to coast dedicated to strengthening education from local to international levels.

 Lowell Milken headshot 2022

-Demand for TAP System reforms compelled Lowell to establish the National Institute for Excellence in Teaching (NIET) in 2005.
-NIET partnerships have impacted more than 300,000 educators and 3 million students in more than 1,000 school districts with sustained and meaningful improvement in teacher practices and student learning.
-Twenty years and hundreds of independent research studies later, NIET/TAP rubrics are being integrated into teacher preparation programs at over 75 colleges and universities.
+Demand for TAP System reforms compelled Lowell to establish the National Institute for Excellence in Teaching NIET partnerships have impacted more than 350,000 educators and 3,500,000 students in more than 1,000 school districts with sustained and meaningful improvement in teacher practices and student learning.
+More than two decades and hundreds of independent research studies later, NIET/TAP rubrics are being integrated into teacher preparation programs at over 100 colleges and universities.

-The Hoffmitz Milken Center for Typography at Art Center College of Design in Pasadena honors the legacy of Leah Hoffmitz Milken, a letterform expert known for unique logotypes and typefaces and a legendary professor for two decades.
-The Center is dedicated to setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.
+The Hoffmitz Milken Center for Typography at Art Center College of Design in Pasadena, California, is dedicated to setting the global standard of excellence in typography and design education at a time of rapidly changing visual communication methods and devices.

 Recognition for Lowell's achievements in education includes awards from such organizations as the National Association of State Boards of Education, Horace Mann League, National Association of Secondary School Principals, Jewish Theological Seminary, Kappa Delta Pi international honor society in the field of education, and UCLA School of Law Alumnus of the Year for Public Service.
 Chapman University and Hebrew Union College have each presented Lowell with an honorary Doctor of Humane Letters.
 The Education Commission of the States recognized Lowell with the James Bryant Conant Award, its highest honor for significant improvements by an individual to American education.

 Named by Worth magazine as one of America's most generous philanthropists, Lowell is also an international businessman who chairs National Realty Trust and London-based Heron International, a worldwide leader in property development.
-Lowell's experience in business at the global level informs his strategic vision for the high-caliber educational opportunities vital to equip future generations to compete on the world stage and to secure America’s heritage as a democracy.
+Lowell's experience in business at the global level informs his strategic vision for the high-caliber educational opportunities vital to equip future generations to compete on the world stage.

 Lowell Milken is a product of California's public school system, graduating Phi Beta Kappa and summa cum laude from the University of California, Berkeley, where he received the School of Business Administration's Most Outstanding Student Award.
 He went on to earn a law degree from the University of California, Los Angeles, with academic honors of Order of the Coif and the distinction of UCLA Law Review.